International Hybrid-Technical

 Tokens are purchased for model registration, safety module development, personnel registration, hardware registration, and nations to maintain the system token pool.

 Model training and inference datacenter expenses (compute, electricity, cloud hosting, bandwidth) are not covered by gas tokens.
 Those are settled externally between datacenters and model registrants.
-This separation avoids over-delegating control to the framework, serving as an off-system security layer.
+This separation avoids over-delegating control to the framework, serving as an off-system security layer and preserving government regulation on datacenter customers.

 System Token Pool for Upkeep